mswartz2/seniorDesign/databaseImplementation.md

   How will the database be organized?
 (By location?)

-  Each night, the page will do some API calls and load any new info into the database and clear out any old info.
+  Each night, the program will do some API calls and load any new info into the database and clear out any old info.

 # User Database